Query Complexity of Tournament Solutions: Introduction

 \section{Introduction}

 Many scenarios in multiagent systems can often be modeled and analyzed using tournaments~\cite{moulin86,brandt2014minimal}.
 An important example of such scenarios is {\em voting} where we have a set of alternatives and a set of votes which are linear orders over the set of alternatives.
-A important tournament to consider in this context is defined by the {\em majority relation} induced by the set of votes.
+An important tournament to consider in this context is defined by the {\em majority relation} induced by the set of votes.
 In the majority relation, an alternative $x$ is preferred over another alternative $y$ if $x$ is preferred over $y$ in a majority of the votes.
 Indeed, many important voting rules, like Copeland for example, are defined using the tournament induced by the majority relation of the input set of votes.
 Other than voting, tournaments have found many applications in multi-criteria decision analysis~\cite{arrow1986social,bouyssou2006evaluation}, zero-sum games~\cite{fisher1995tournament,duggan1996dutta}, coalitional games~\cite{brandt2010characterization}, argumentation theory~\cite{dung1995acceptability,dunne2007computational}, biology~\cite{charon2007survey}, etc.

-Formally, a {\em tournament} is defined as a set of alternatives along with an {\em irreflexive, antisymmetric, and total relation}, called {\em dominance relation}, on the set alternatives.
+Formally, a {\em tournament} is defined as a set of alternatives along with an {\em irreflexive, antisymmetric, and total relation}, called {\em dominance relation}, on the set of alternatives.
 An equivalent and often more convenient view of a tournament is as a {\em directed} graph on the alternatives where, between every pair of vertices (which corresponds to the alternatives), there is exactly one edge.
-A {tournament solution} takes a tournament as input and outputs a subset of the vertices.
-Tournament and tournament solutions are important mathematical tools in any general situation where we have to make a choice from a set of alternatives solely based on pairwise comparisons.\\ \longversion{
+A {\em tournament solution} takes a tournament as input and outputs a subset of the vertices.
+Tournaments and tournament solutions are important mathematical tools in any general situation where we have to make a choice from a set of alternatives solely based on pairwise comparisons.
+We refer the reader to \cite{laslier97,brandt2016tournament,hudry2009survey,suksompong2021tournaments} for more details on tournament solution.\\ \longversion{